Best kids’ bikes 2025

 - Geographical availability: All countries that have Decathlon stores

-Decathlon’s UK buy-back and refurbish scheme makes their B'Twin bikes an environmentally friendly and cost-effective option too.
+Decathlon’s UK buy-back and refurbishment scheme makes their B’Twin bikes an eco-friendly and budget-conscious choice.
+To see one in action, check out our B'Twin Riverside 900 review.

 woom